 Canine Parainfluenza: is one of several viruses that can contribute to kennel cough (see below).

-Corona Virus: is a nasty virus that usually affects Cavalier King Charles Spaniels' (dogs') gastrointestinal systems, though it can also cause respiratory infections.
+Corona Virus: is a virus that usually affects puppies less than 6 weeks of age and it affects the gastrointestinal systems, though it can also cause respiratory infections.
 Signs include most GI symptoms, including loss of appetite, vomiting, and diarrhea.
-Doctors can keep a Cavalier (dog) hydrated, warm, and comfortable, and help alleviate nausea, but there is no drug that kills corona viruses.
+Doctors can keep a puppy hydrated, warm, and comfortable, and help alleviate nausea, but there is no drug that kills corona viruses.
+It is a rare disease; the TAMU has seen only 1 case in 7 years.
+The efficiency of the vaccine is questionable.

 Heartworm: Though there is no vaccine for this condition, it is preventable with regular medication.
 The name is descriptive--these worms lodge in the right side of the heart and the pulmonary arteries (that send blood to the lungs), though they can travel through the rest of the body and sometimes invade the liver and kidneys.
 The worms can grow to 14 inches long and, if clumped together, block and injure organs.
 A new infection often causes no symptoms, though dogs in later stages of the disease may cough, become lethargic, lose their appetite or have difficulty breathing.
 Infected Cavalier King Charles Spaniels (dogs) may tire after mild exercise.
 Heartworms are transmitted by mosquitoes.
 The disease is treatable if caught early.
 You can either treat with monthly medication or you can have your Cavalier King Charles Spaniel tested every 6 months.